 Qualifying applications are recommended for funding based on the Department's rules and any additional requirements established in the Notice of Funding Availability.
-Applications submitted for development activities will also receive a review for financial feasibility and underwriting.
+Applications submitted for development activities will also receive a review for financial feasibility, underwriting and compliance under the previous participation review.
 Applications will be reviewed and recommended for funding in the manner prescribed in the State of Texas HOME Program Rule.